 Simple English definitions for legal terms

-Read a random definition: admissibility
+Read a random definition: financial report

 OBLIGATIO QUASI EX CONTRACTU: This is a legal term from Roman law that means an obligation that is similar to a contract, but not exactly a contract.
 It happens when two people have not made a contract, but they have a relationship that is like a contract.
 It can also happen when someone pays money by mistake and needs to be paid back.
 This kind of obligation is called a quasi-contractual obligation.